GridTools/gt4py/docs/functional/QuickstartGuide.md

 #### Field operators

-Most often you will be working with fields of data rather than single scalar elements.
-The operations on fields can be defined using *field operators*, which are essentially pure functions that can take some fields as immutable arguments and return another field as result.
-Because of optimizations, field operators are only allowed to use a subset of the Python syntax.
-Syntactical correctness is checked by the `@field_operator` decorator.
+Field operators perform operations on a set of fields, for example, elementwise addition or reduction along a dimension.
+You can write field operators as Python functions by using the `@field_operator` decorator.
+Field operators cannot have side effects, therefore you cannot modify its arguments, nor can you modify variables declared inside field operators.
+Only a subset of the Python syntax is allowed inside field operators--the library checks for correctness.

-This field operator returns the sum of its two arguments:
+Here is an example for a field operator that adds two fields elementwise:

 ```{code-cell} ipython3
 @field_operator